Blog

 “I have several volunteers that truly enhance our OT programming at Hub of Hope,” shares Tina DeAngelis, clinical OT supervisor at the Hub.

-Tai owns a business called Tech Cycle, a non-profit focused on providing free tech devices to those who need them most.
-“Having access to digital information to me is very crucial for today's world,” says Tai.
+Thai owns a business called Tech Cycle, a non-profit focused on providing free tech devices to those who need them most.
+“Having access to digital information to me is very crucial for today's world,” says Thai.

-At the Hub, Tai has a direct connection and personally hand-delivers each device.
+At the Hub, Thai has a direct connection and personally hand-delivers each device.
 “I do everything in my power to get them there and get the laptops to their hands.”

 Another volunteer, LaVerne Webb, uses movement and physical activities to get people to prioritize their health with physical exercise programs.
 LaVerne is the director of Thomas Jefferson University’s DEI (Diversity, Equity, and Inclusion) program and is the owner of Soul 2 Sole Bounce Fitness, which creates personalized fitness routines to support everyone’s individual fitness goals.